najam1997/90DaysOfCyberSecurity/README.md

 # Conquering Offensive Security in 90 days
-Making this repository for preparation of eCPPT, CPENT, and OSCP.
+Making this repository for preparation of **eCPPT, CPENT, and OSCP**.
 Will proceed to other things in this domain later on.

-Inspired by: 90daysofdevops by michaelcade
+   **Inspired by:** 90daysofdevops by michaelcade

 Started: 1st June 2024

 **Key:**
    ✔️ : Completed
    ❌ : Incomplete
    ⭕ : Incomplete due to an error

 ## Week 1:
 ### Day 1: